-- The (unusual) big-screen embodiment of both “all-American” youthful wholesomeness and “all-American” youthful angst and perdition, actress Sandra Dee was one of the most luminous Hollywood stars of the early 1960s.
-Her credits include the blockbusters Imitation of Life, A Summer Place, and Come September, in addition to Gidget, Portrait in Black, and two “Tammy” sequels.
+- The (unusual) big-screen embodiment of both “all-American” youthful wholesomeness and “all-American” youthful perdition, actress Sandra Dee was one of the most luminous Hollywood stars of the early 1960s.

-- Also starring Dorothy McGuire, Richard Egan, Troy Donahue, Arthur Kennedy, Constance Ford, and Beulah Bondi, Delmer Daves’ trailblazing 1959 melodrama A Summer Place will be presented on March 12 on Turner Classic Movies.
+- Featuring Sandra Dee, Dorothy McGuire, Richard Egan, Troy Donahue, Arthur Kennedy, and Constance Ford, Delmer Daves’ trailblazing 1959 melodrama A Summer Place will be presented on March 12 on Turner Classic Movies.

-Actress Sandra Dee enjoyed brief but notable stardom as Hollywood’s embodiment of wholesome + troubled ‘all-American’ youth
+Actress Sandra Dee enjoyed brief but notable stardom as the embodiment of wholesome + troubled ‘all-American’ youth

 For decades, it seems, actress Sandra Dee has been misremembered as Hollywood’s pert, pretty, blonde personification of “all-American” youthful wholesomeness, a sort of non-singing Deanna Durbin or Judy Garland, as attested by the late 1950s/early 1960s light comedies The Reluctant Debutante, Gidget, and Come September, plus a couple of “Tammy” movies.